Betina Popova: 2019–20 season

 Popova/Mozgov took time off to heal injuries following their Universiade victory, and then resumed training for the new season.
 The two selected "Bohemian Rhapsody" as their free dance music, believing it would be a new sort of material for them.
 They placed fourth at the 2019 CS Ondrej Nepela Memorial and then won the bronze medal at the 2019 CS Finlandia Trophy.
 Given one Grand Prix assignment, they placed eighth at the 2019 Skate Canada International.

 Popova/Mozgov announced their retirement from competition on February 14, 2020, with Popova indicating that she was dealing with an eating disorder.

 Post-competitive life and career

 Popova began working as a skating choreographer in Moscow, including with the pairs team of Daria Pavliuchenko and Denis Khodykin.
-Popova and Khodykin married in August of 2020, but did not announce this until the following May.
+Popova and Khodykin married in August 2020, but did not announce this until the following May.
+However,they eventually divorced.

 Popova indicated her disaffection with the realities of ice dancing at a young age, sharing in 2020 that she was asked to show “sex” and “passion” towards her older partner when she was fourteen.